Murder of Julie Jensen: Appellate proceedings

 On December 19, 2013, a federal judge overturned Jensen's conviction, and ordered he be released from prison within 90 days.
 The court agreed with Jensen's argument that the state's use of his dead wife's words violated his Constitutional right to confront witnesses testifying against him.
 The state of Wisconsin appealed the case, but in 2015 the United States Court of Appeals for the Seventh Circuit upheld the district court's decision on September 8, 2015.

 Prosecutors decided to retry Jensen for the murder of his wife in January 2016.
 On September 1, 2017, Kenosha Circuit Judge Chad Kerkman reinstated Mark Jensen's conviction.
 On February 26, 2020, Wisconsin's Court of Appeals, District II, issued a summary disposition reversing Judge Kerkman's decision to reinstate the conviction.
 The matter was remanded to the Circuit Court for further proceedings including trial.
 Evidence contained in Julie Jensen's letter and voicemail would not be admissible.

 Jensen stood trial a second time, starting January 9, 2023, this time before Kenosha County Circuit Court Judge Anthony Milisauskas.
 Jensen was found guilty on February 1, 2023.
 On April 14, 2023, he was once again sentenced to life in prison without the possibility of parole.
+Jensen requested another trial in 2026 due to alleged errors made by the prosecution and defense.